Unknownerror-404/NeuroLeveL/README.md

 - Anti-spam leveling
 - Smarter reward logic based on real interaction

 ### Updates for 1.01.00 have been added!
-SUpporting the following processes!
+Supporting the following processes!
 __To do__:
 - ✅ Make the code more dynamic to mirror updating weights in a perceptron.
 - ✅ Making xp required for succeeding levels follow similar perceptronic logic.